railstack/example_read_rails_session/README.md

 $ rails g gor development
 ```

-here we use the `development` environment to generate a `go_app` directory in Rails root.
+here we use the `development` environment to generate a `go_app` directory in our Rails project root.

 ### Create a controller to read Rails session